thoughtworksarts/thoughtworksarts.github.io/app/_projects/a-fathers-lullaby.markdown

 In the installation, the father describes the experience of returning to his adult children, now in their 20s: "The main question from all of them is, ‘Why did you leave?’"

 {% include image file='volumetric-portrait.jpg'
-   caption='A still from the volumetric portrait' %}
+   alt='A man singing represented by a human shaped point cloud' caption='A still from the volumetric portrait' %}

 Supporting the in-person exhibition experiences is a website where fathers from across the USA upload recordings of their voices.
 Website visitors can browse and explore the voices via an interactive map, read about the project's history, and record and upload a lullaby for themselves.